Back to Blog

 If you're a technical founder using Lemon Squeezy and want the most powerful email automation, Customer.io handles it.
 Forward Lemon Squeezy webhooks to Customer.io's API and build any automation you can imagine.

-Probably overkill for most Lemon Squeezy use cases (indie SaaS tends to be simpler), but if your needs grow, the flexibility is there.
+Customer.io is probably overkill for most Lemon Squeezy use cases (indie SaaS tends to have simpler email needs), but if your needs grow, the flexibility is there.
+The automation builder supports complex conditional logic, A/B testing, multi-channel messaging, and sophisticated segmentation.

-Pricing: From $100/month Integration: API + webhooks Pros: Maximum flexibility, powerful workflows, multi-channel Cons: Expensive for indie budgets, complex setup, steep learning curve
+Pricing: From $100/month Integration: API + webhooks Pros: Maximum flexibility, powerful workflows, multi-channel, grows with you Cons: Expensive for indie budgets, complex setup, steep learning curve, overkill for most indie products

 5. MailerLite